Pasadena Child Custody Attorney

 How Can I Obtain Full Custody?

 As Pasadena child custody lawyers, we understand that parents want to exercise their rights and responsibilities and seek full custody.
 You must present "persuasive evidence" to the court regarding your fitness as a parent.
 The courts do tend to favor choosing joint or shared custody for the benefit of the child; however, there will be many factors that play a role, as previously mentioned above.
-If you are dealing with a former spouse who has had a history of domestic violence, abuse, a criminal past, poor employment history, or money issues, put us on the case!
+If you are dealing with a former spouse who has had a history of domestic violence, abuse, a criminal past, poor employment history, or money issues, put us on the custody case!

 Let the Law Offices of Christopher L. Hoglin, P.C.
 Represent You!

-Custody can be a stressful part of a divorce, and at the Law Offices of Christopher L. Hoglin, P.C., we understand that having the right attorney on your side can make all the difference in the outcome of your case.
-Our office will work with you through every step of the legal process to get to know you and your family.
+Custody can be a stressful part of a divorce, and at the Law Offices of Christopher L. Hoglin, P.C., we understand that having the right attorney on your side can make all the difference in the outcome of your child custody case.
+Our Pasadena office will work with you through every step of the legal process to get to know you and your family.
 We will discuss all options available and diligently represent you at all custody hearings that you may have.

 If you have reached an impasse in your divorce regarding custody, or if you have questions regarding any part of a divorce decree, visitation agreement, or custody concern, do not hesitate to contact a Pasadena child custody lawyer from the Law Offices of Christopher L. Hoglin, P.C.